Frequently Asked Questions

 Does the wrestler have to attend every practice?

 One of our goals is to get youth exposed and interested in the sport of wrestling.
 We know that there are other events that families are interested in exposing their children to.
 Attend when you can.
 If you don’t understand a technique or something else at practice, speak up – let the coach know that you don’t know the move or terminology.
 We don’t take attendance.

 What does the wrestler wear to practice?

 Every wrestler must be clean, have fingernails trimmed and have proper attire before each practice.
 Black shorts, grey t-shirt and clean socks are mandatory.
-At registration you are provided practice uniforms.
+The apparel package include a practice shirt and wrestling shirts.
 You can wear headgear (recommended), wrestling shoes, and a mouth guard also.
 Jewelry, watches, jeans, street shoes and bare feet are prohibited.
 ABSOLUTELY NO STREET SHOES ALLOWED ON THE MAT…EVER!
 We need to keep our wrestlers healthy.
 Thank you for abiding by this very important rule.

 How to care for your uniform (singlet?)

 Singlets should be washed on a regular basis and after each tournament.
 Do NOT place the singlet in the DRYER.
 Place the singlet on a hanger and let it air dry.